-BIII Offill, 719 E. Liveoak, Altus, Okla., Dec.
-3-wice a month.
-We hope to contact interested people The nearest congregation here is about 30 miles away, this way.
-Lately, I have also taught at Lodi, Ceres, and at Sentinel.
-I plan to start a congregation here, a town Sonora congregations.
-May we all pray and labor more of about 25,000.
+Bill Offill, 719 E. Liveoak, Altus, Okla., Dec.
+3-The nearest congregation here is about 30 miles away, at Sentinel.
+I plan to start a congregation here, a town of about 25,000.
 There are many lost souls.
-We need for the church. the help of those who are interested.
-Pray for us.
-Greetings to all the saints.
+We need the help of those who are interested.
+Pray for us Greetings to all the saints.
 May the grace of our Lord be with you all, both now and forever.